FedSolutions/taag-quick-desk/docs/Deployment-Guide.md

 ![Select group](assets/Config-HDCategories-3.png)

-4. Click on the search icon next to CategoryID without closing the popup window.
+4. Click on the search icon next to CategoryID.

 5. Select the channelId from the popup window for that group.

 ![Select group](assets/Config-HDCategories-5.png)

 6. Select active from the status, enter an email address for the HelpDesk or specific team that supports that category.
-Also enter TicketAttachments as the name of the list.
-This is the SharePoint list name that will hold all the attachments for each ticket.
 Click on the save icon to save the record.

 ![Complete category](assets/Config-HDCategories-6.png)